atsushieno/aap-core/docs/DEVELOPERS.md

     </queries>
 ```

-### (no) need for particular backends

-While AAP supports LV2 and probably VST3 in the future, they are not directly included as part of the hosting API and implementation.
-Instead, they are implemented as plugins.
-AAP host only processes requests and responses through the internal AAP interfaces.
-Therefore, there is no need for host "backend" kind of things.

-LV2 support is implemented in `androidaudioplugin-lv2` (in [aap-lv2](https://github.com/atsushieno/aap-lv2) repository) as an Android module an AAP plugin.
-It includes the native library `libandroidaudioplugin-lv2.so` which implements the plugin API using lilv.

-VST3 support would be considered similarly, with vst3sdk in mind (but with no actual concrete plan).
-This (again) does not necessarily mean that *we* provide the bridge.

 ### AAP Kotlin hosting API

-AAP hosting API is exposed to Kotlin to some extent, but it is for kind of compromised feature.
-Kotlin is not designed to be realtime safe, Android Binder for applications is not RT-safe either, but that's another story, we'd keep trying to make native implementation closer to RT-safe.
+AAP hosting API is exposed to Kotlin to some extent, but it is for limited feature.
+Kotlin is not designed to be realtime safe.
+Android Binder for applications is not RT-safe either, but that's another story.
+We'd keep trying to make native implementation closer to RT-safe.

-At the same time, even with the native API, we still have to resort to Kotlin (JVM) API, as there is no NDK API to query and bind Android Service.
+On the other hand, even with the native API, we still have to resort to Kotlin (JVM) API, as there is no NDK API to query and bind Android Service.
 Therefore, in some AAP native API, we dynamically query and bind AudioPluginServices.
 We actually manage client's bound AudioPluginServices using `org.androidaudioplugin.hosting.AudioPluginServiceConnector` and `org.androidaudioplugin.hosting.PluginServiceConnection`.

 ### AAP native hosting API

 It is similar to LV2.
 Ports are connected only by id (an index-like integer) and no port instance structure for runtime buffers.
+(We know it is [ugly](https://drobilla.net/2019/11/11/lv2-the-good-bad-and-ugly.html), but Android Binder API does not provide any way to pass multiple shared memory pointers at once anyways.)

 Unlike LV2, hosting API is actually used by plugins too, because it has to serve requests from remote host, process audio stream locally, and return the results to the remote host.
 But plugin developers shouldn't have to worry about it.
 It should be as easy as implementing plugin API and package in AAP format.